doctorcolossus/insightface/README.md

 ### Introduction

-In this module, we provide training data, network settings and loss designs for deep face recognition.
+In this module, we provide training data, network settings and loss designs for deep facial recognition.

 The supported methods are as follows: